Skip to content

 Inbound Message Ingestion

-External systems deliver messages to RoomKit via process_inbound():
+External systems deliver text messages to RoomKit via process_inbound():

 # From a FastAPI webhook handler